ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

 > If you have a context that needs an `a` and a function that can convert `b`s to `a`s, I can give you a context that needs `b`s.

 But that probably doesn't make much sense.
-So let's try and look at this in terms of our non-Functor `Predicate`. `Predicate` has a **need** for `a`, which it then uses to tell if something about that `a` is True or False.
+So let's try and look at this in terms of our non-Functor: `Predicate`. `Predicate` has a **need** for an `a`, which it then uses to tell if something about that `a` is True or False.

-Let's try and write a Contravariant instance for `Predicate`.
-We know that the type `a` in `Predicate` occurs in a contravariant position, so that should be possible.
+Let's try and write a Contravariant instance for `Predicate` given that we know that the type `a` in `Predicate` occurs in a contravariant position.

 ```{.haskell .scrollx}
 instance Contravariant Predicate where